Students

 Provide ongoing service to our school and community.

-Effective June 2024, all eligible juniors will receive an application to apply for the National Honor Society at the end of their junior year.
-Juniors that meet the aforementioned criteria are welcomed to apply for NHS, by completing and submitting an application for review by the FLHS NHS Faculty Council by August 1st of that same year.
-Once the review of the potential candidates is complete, candidates will be notified in September of the new school year.
-The length of time for this review may vary; however, the typical time for review is approximately four to six weeks from the application deadline.
-During the month of October, the National Honor Society Induction Ceremony will take place at FLHS.
+All eligible juniors will receive an invitation to apply for the National Honor Society induction at the conclusion of their junior year (late June).
+Students interested in joining the NHS will complete and submit an application for review by the FLHS NHS Faculty Council by August 1st of that same year.
+Once the review of potential candidates is complete, accepted candidates will be notified in early September of the new school year.
+The National Honor Society Induction Ceremony will take place at FLHS in mid-to-late September.

 Membership Expectations